-• God is eager to listen to us!
+- God is eager to listen to us!
 He wants to spend time with us because He loves us.

-• Anything is okay to talk to God about.
+- Anything is okay to talk to God about.
 Nothing is too big or small.
 God hears us when we’re sad, glad or mad.

-• We can talk to God out loud or silently and in many ways: standing, sitting, kneeling, lying down.
+- We can talk to God out loud or silently and in many ways: standing, sitting, kneeling, lying down.

-There are a variety of prayer techniques you can use to help kids get comfortable with prayer.
-With a little creativity, you can use just about any prayer technique with any topic you’re discussing in children’s ministry, so feel free to mix and match.
-Here are a few ideas.
+A variety of techniques work well for teaching kids to pray.
+With some creativity, you can use just about any prayer technique with any children’s ministry topic.
+So feel free to mix and match.

-1. Teach Kids to Pray With Fill in the Blank (elementary)
+1. Fill in the Blank (elementary)

 Write a prayer sentence on the board, with a blank line in it.
 Kids take turns praying the sentence, filling in the blank with a phrase of their choice.
-Variation for younger children: The leader prays aloud the first part of the prayer and then kids call out their endings.
-Another variation: Pray the sentence all together at the same time, with each person filling in his or her own ending.

-• Lord, I praise you for ____________________.
+- Lord, I praise you for _____________.

-• Jesus, help me remember your love for me when I __________________________.
+- Jesus, help me remember your love for me when I ______________.

-• God, please help me with______________.
+- God, please help me with_____________.

-2. Teach Kids to Pray With Litany (preschool and elementary)
+2. Litany (preschool and elementary)

 (Leader) For mountains and rivers…